kaugm/kaugm/README.md

 # 💫 About Me:
-👋 Hi, I’m @kaugm<br>👀 I’m interested in automating anything in the cloud<br>🌱 I’m currently learning GCP and Kubernetes<br>📫 Feel free to reach out to me on LinkedIn
+👋 Hi, I’m @kaugm<br>👀 I’m interested in automating anything in the cloud<br>🌱 I’m currently learning Kubernetes and pursuing the AWS Solutions Architect Professional certification<br>📫 Feel free to reach out to me on LinkedIn

 ## 🌐 Socials: